carloertola/storefront-backend/README.md

 - To run tests use <code>npm run test</code>

 For more details about the project scope, tables, API routes, and data shapes of this project check out the <a href='/REQUIREMENTS.md'>REQUIREMENTS.md</a>

-### Creating a New User
-To start off using the API you'll need to create at least one new user without the authentication middleware getting in the way.

-To create the first user go to the **handlers** folder in the **users.ts** file and remove the middleware from the create route just to create the first user.
-After that you should be able to use the token generated for that first user to create other users, products, orders.